portalplus-repo/portal-plus-privacy/index.md

 ## Third-Party Services

-The extension uses only Google Firebase services for team features:
+The extension uses only Google Firebase services for staff features:

 * Firebase Authentication, for account creation and sign-in
-* Cloud Firestore, for storing team data
+* Cloud Firestore, for storing staff data

 These services are subject to Google's privacy policy.
-The extension communicates with Firebase only for authentication and team data.
+The extension communicates with Firebase only for authentication and staff data.
 No analytics, tracking, cookie, or advertising tool is used.

 ## Browser Permissions